MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 #### Hand Raise

 Enable or disable Hand Raise for participants.
 Hand Raise is ideal for Question and Answer scenarios.
-When someone raises their hand, there will be an indicator next to their name in the host panel.
-This allows you as a the host to call on attendees.
+When someone raises their hand, there will be an indicator next to their name in the host panel and the attendees will show a hand raise icon above their avatar.

 **Hand raise enabled:** Participants can raise their hand to await being called on and megaphoned.